mpaperno/maxLibQt/README.md

 They are free to use in other open source projects under the terms of the GNU Public License (GPL).
 For use in commercial or other closed-source software, you need to contact me for a license agreement.
 See the LICENSE.txt file.

-The target Qt library version is 5.2 and up.
-Some components may work with earlier versions, but not tested.
+The original target Qt library version was 5.2+.
+Newer components, and some that have been updated more recently, may require a later version, at least 5.9 (if you run into something that could be made more backwards-compatible, let me know).
+Most (if not all) of the C++ code requires C++11 at minimum.

 Project home: https://github.com/mpaperno/maxLibQt